Policies and Procedures of the Georgia High School Fencing League

 c.
 Classroom environment practical exam including actual fencers

 d.
-Observation and critique at a GHSFL tournament by the individual conducting the Referees Clinic for the new candidate.
+Observation and critique at a GHSFL tournament by the individual conducting the Referees Clinic for the new candidate. - For certification to be recognized, the following criteria for GHSFL Referees clinic must be met:

 a.
 GHSFL Vice-chair must be notified in writing of the training date and location at least 10 days prior to the training events (including the written test, practical exam and observation)